chirpley/docs/docs/source/asinfluencer.rst

 Accepting Deals
 ----------------

-Now you're able to accept or decline the deal opened in the right pane until the campaign-budget is filled.
+Now you're able to accept or decline the deal opened in the right panel until the campaign-budget is filled.
 Once the campaign-budget for this deal is filled, the window closes and you won't be able to accept the deal anymore.

 .. |invite1| image:: _static/images/influencer-like-deal.png